C++98 OOP: Inheritance and Polymorphism

 }

-};In this design, SensorBase is responsible for defining "the capabilities and states that all sensors possess"—such as ID and initialization status.
-Derived classes only need to focus on their own specific behaviors.
-The protected members in the base class are prepared exactly for this scenario: they are not exposed externally, but they allow derived classes to use these internal states within a reasonable scope.
+};In this design, SensorBase is responsible for defining "capabilities and states common to all sensors"—such as ID and initialization status.
+Derived classes only need to focus on their specific behaviors.
+The protected members in the base class are intended precisely for this scenario: they remain hidden from the outside world while allowing derived classes to utilize this internal state within a reasonable scope.

 1.2 Construction and Destruction Order

-When creating a derived class object, the construction order is from base to derived—the base class subobject is constructed first, followed by the derived class's own members.
-The destruction order is exactly the reverse—from derived to base.
-This order makes perfect sense: the derived class constructor might depend on the base class members being in a valid state, and during destruction, the derived class must clean up its own resources before the base class can be safely destructed.
+When we create a derived class object, the order of construction is from base class to derived class—the base class subobject is constructed first, followed by the derived class's own members.
+The order of destruction is exactly the reverse: from derived class to base class.
+This sequence is highly logical: the derived class constructor may rely on base class members already being in a valid state, while during destruction, the derived class must clean up its own resources before the base class can be safely destructed.

 class Base {